What does a Guest Service Manager do?

 - Bachelor’s degree in Hospitality Management, Business Administration, or a related field.

-- Strong leadership and team management skills, with the ability to motivate and develop staff.
+- Proven leadership skills with the ability to manage and motivate a team.

 Is becoming a Guest Service Manager a good career path?